mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 "Escape?"

 "Hope I'm not interrupting anything", called a man's voice.
 The sound struck fear in the maman's heart, and thi hid haeself under the fabric of hae old home while Melna walked toward it.
-He stood at the top of a stairwell that led to the engine room below, his figure traced out by the dim red of Ara through a window.
+Ramne stood on the first full step, his figure traced out by the dim red of Ara through the hole in the floor he was climbing through.

-"You look familiar", he said as he got sight of Melna, "Have I run into you before?"
+"You looked familiar up there", he said as he got sight of Melna, "Have I run into you before?"

 "So you don't remember me yelling at you?"